 Misconception 4: All stem cell storage banks provide the same service

-We have developed CellsPlus our premium cord blood processing method, to deliver 2.2 to 3 times more stem cells at the point of treatment (after your baby’s stem cell sample has processed, stored and thawed) than other cord blood processing methods currently available in the UK.
+We have developed CellsPlus, our premium cord blood processing method, to deliver 2.2 to 3 times more stem cells at the point of treatment (after your baby’s stem cell sample has been processed, stored and thawed) than other cord blood processing methods currently available in the UK.
 As explained above, this could be critical to the usability of your baby’s stem cells.

 You can read more about the difference between different umbilical cord blood processing technologies here.